• Skip to primary navigation

 In selecting a credit card with a 0% introductory APR, you’ll need to know the following:

-• 0% introductory APR term – once again, this can vary from 6 to 21 months.
+• 0% introductory APR term – Once again, this can vary from 6 to 21 months.
 Choose the term that is the best fit for you.

-• Balance transfer fees – most credit card issuers charge between 3% and 5% of the balances transferred to the card.
+• Balance transfer fees – Most credit card issuers charge between 3% and 5% of the balances transferred to the card.
 Check out our list of best credit cards with no balance transfer fees and also learn why a card without a balance transfer fee may be better than one with a longer 0% intro APR term.

-• Annual fee – many cards don’t charge this fee.
+• Annual fee – Many cards don’t charge this fee.
 But if you’re interested in a card that does, you’ll need to factor this into the cost of the transfer.

-• Regular APR – this is the rate you’ll be paying after the 0% introductory APR period ends.
+• Regular APR – This is the rate you’ll be paying after the 0% introductory APR period ends.

 Finally, give careful consideration to the ongoing benefits of the card you select.
 You’ll most likely want to keep the card after the balance transfer expires, so this is important.
 Benefits can include rewards for purchases in the form of cash back, travel miles, or redeemable points.
 Other benefits may be auto rental collision damage waiver, travel insurance, or sign-up bonuses, to name a few.